 Deep bites can be corrected through orthodontic treatment, and Smith Orthodontics has the tools and treatments to take care of your deep bite.
 Our clear and metal braces and clear aligners can take care of your deep bite, sometimes sooner than you think!

-If you’re in the Wichita, KS, area, you can start with our virtual consultation.
+If you’re in the Wichita, KS, area, you can start by scheduling an in-office consultation.
 We’ll then contact you for an appointment for a complete, free, no-obligation consultation.
 We can determine whether you have a typical overbite or a deep bite and can recommend the best treatment, whether it’s with our clear or metal braces, our 3M Clarity clear aligners or Invisalign.
 We’ll even discuss financing options to fit your treatment into your budget.

 Whether you have a typical overbite or a deep bite, we can help you achieve the smile of your dreams!